 - Have the victim breath out completely

-- Let the person breath in slowly for about five to ten seconds as you press the inhaler once, then hold their breath for ten seconds.
+- Let the person breathe slowly for about five to ten seconds as you press the inhaler once, then hold deep breaths for ten seconds.

-- Allow the victims four minutes and if the victim still has trouble breathing after the four puffs, give them another four.
-If no improvement in the victims breathing after the next set of puffs, give up to eight puffs every 20 minutes to a maximum of four hours until emergency medical services arrive.
+- Allow the victims four minutes, and if the victim still has trouble breathing after the four puffs, give them another four.
+If there is no improvement in the victims breathing after the next set of breaths, give up to eight puffs every 20 minutes to a maximum of four hours until emergency medical services arrive.

-- Monitor the victim until emergency response teams arrives.
-Drowsiness and loss of the wheezing could be a sign of worsening of the victims condition.
+- Monitor the victim until emergency response teams arrive.
+Drowsiness and loss of wheezing could be a sign of worsening the victim's condition.

 The Common Causes of Asthma